valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

 For this purpose, a new package "my_robot_bringup" is created.

-We have also created a new "my_robot_gazebo.launch.xml" file to spawn the robot in a virtual designed world (square2.world):
+We have also created a new "my_robot_bringup_sw.launch.xml" file to spawn the robot in a virtual designed world (square2.world):
 ```xml
 <launch>
      <let name="x0" value="0.5"/>